Wayne Weil will be in it for the long haul on Oct. 30.

-The Point Park University college DJ and assistant general manager for the university's WPPJ Radio will take to the airwaves for 67 hours as a part of the station's long-running Rock-a-Thon fundraiser.
+The Point Park University college DJ and general manager for the university's WPPJ Radio will take to the airwaves for 67 hours as a part of the station's long-running Rock-a-Thon fundraiser.

 Rock-a-Thon got its start some 30 years ago at Point Park as an event that benefits Pittsburgh-area Early Learning Institute, including the location on Grant Street in Kennedy Township.

 The Early Learning Institute is a county-wide non-profit groups that works with infants and toddlers with learning disabilities, focusing on early education intervention.